tedchain/tedchain-technology/README.md

 Frequently Asked Questions
 --------------------------

-Is Tedchain a block chain?
+Is Tedchain a blockchain?
 --------------------------

 Tedchain falls under the umbrella of Blockchain technology.
-However, if we take the term "block chain" literally, Tedchain is not a "block chain", but a close cousin.
-A block chain is a data structure that orders blocks of transactions and links them cryptographically through hashing.
+However, if we take the term "blockchain" literally, Tedchain is not a "blockchain", but a close cousin.
+A blockchain is a data structure that orders blocks of transactions and links them cryptographically through hashing.

 Tedchain doesn't use the concept of blocks.
 Transactions are directly chained with one another, and they are no longer grouped in blocks.
 Having to group transactions in blocks introduces a delay.
 Even if some systems manage to reduce the block time to just a few seconds, a few seconds is still a long time for latency-sensitive applications, such as trading.
-In Openchain, transactions are linked to the chain as soon as they are submitted to the network.
-As a result, Openchain is able to offer real-time confirmations.
+In Tedchain, transactions are linked to the chain as soon as they are submitted to the network.
+As a result, Tedchain is able to offer real-time confirmations.

-This means that a more appropriate term for Tedchain is a "transaction chain" rather than a "block chain".
+This means that a more appropriate term for Tedchain is a "transaction chain" rather than a "blockchain".

 Is Tedchain a sidechain?
 ------------------------

 It is possible to use a pegging module that will act as a bridge between a Blockchain (such as Bitcoin) and an Tedchain instance.
-When Bitcoins are sent to a specific address, a proxy for those coins will be created on the Openchain instance.
+When Bitcoins are sent to a specific address, a proxy for those coins will be created on the Tedchain instance.
 Later on, these proxy tokens can be redeemed to unlock the Bitcoins on the main chain.
-This setup creates a 2-way peg between Bitcoin and the Openchain instance.
-In that scenario, the Openchain instance is behaving as a sidechain.
+This setup creates a 2-way peg between Bitcoin and the Tedchain instance.
+In that scenario, the Tedchain instance is behaving as a sidechain.

 The pegging module is optional, and an instance doesn't have to be setup as a sidechain if that is not required.